VeronicaAxelsson/mvc-game/doc/yatzy/psuedocode.md

-START GAME

-WHILE number of rounds are less then 6
+IF number of rounds are less then 6
     start new round
-    WHILE number of throws are less then 3 let player choose which die to throw let player choose what die to count store sum
+    IF number of throws are less then 3 let player choose which die to throw let player choose what die to count store sum